KunalA2907/SM-Couchbase-Source-Connector-SetUp/README.md

 ```
 kubectl get pods -n <namespace name>
 ```
-9. Now for deploying the connector create a file named postgres.yaml and add your postgres configurations.
+9. Now for deploying the connector create a file named postgres.yaml and add your Couchbase configurations.
 I have shared the sample below.
 Please refer to the link for all the  configuration parameters .
 ```
 ---
 apiVersion: platform.confluent.io/v1beta1